Biodiversity

 Who does the surveys?

-You will need to commission it from an independent ecological consultant.
+You will need to commission surveys from an independent ecological consultant.
 We strongly recommend that you make sure that the ecologists are members of the Chartered Institute of Ecology and Environmental Management (CIEEM)

 We recommend you prepare a brief and give your ecologist clear information about the development you are planning, and that you ensure the ecologists have full and safe access to the site, including any buildings.